Ohio Fairness Act

 The Ohio Fairness Act adds sexual orientation and gender identity or expression to the laws that make discrimination illegal in Ohio.

 That’s right––in most parts of Ohio, it’s still legal to discriminate against LGBTQ people.

 Specifically, it protects against employment discrimination, housing discrimination, and discrimination in accessing basic goods and services (also known as public accommodations).

-- The bill could be voted out of committee.
-If the bill is voted out of committee, then it can be considered for a floor vote by the entire Ohio House.
+- For the bill to be voted out of committee.
+If the bill is voted out of committee, then it can be considered for a floor vote by the entire Ohio Senate.
 Similar legislation was passed by the entire Ohio House in 2009.

-- If it is voted out of the Ohio House, then the process repeats in the Ohio Senate.
-The current bills differ slightly.
-The senate version, SB100, would need minor changes to be aligned with the Ohio Fairness Act.
+- If it is voted out of the Ohio Senate, then the process repeats in the Ohio House.